 You can also modify your loan application at any time directly within your online account, which I found especially helpful.

 Once you’re ready to start making payments on your loan, Ascent will redirect you to Launch Servicing, where you’ll set up an account to manage your automatic payments.
 By setting up automatic payments, you’ll qualify for an interest rate discount of at least 0.25%.

 Many college students still need to build a credit score.
 Ascent can help with this by qualifying you either based on your potential future earnings or with the help of a cosigner.
 If you opt for a cosigner, make sure you take the cosigner off the account after you’ve made 12 consecutive on-time payments.

 Those with good credit

 You don’t need to fall in the “excellent” range on your credit score to qualify for an Ascent loan without a cosigner.
-Ascent requires a score of 680 or better, so if your credit rating falls in the “good” range, it’s worth checking to see the interest rate they’ll quote you.
+Ascent requires a credit rating that falls in the “good” range, so it’s worth checking to see the interest rate they’ll quote you.

 Who shouldn’t use Ascent Student Loans?

 Ascent has great variable rates, but if you’re looking for fixed, you may want to compare the repayment terms of competitors.
 Ascent’s terms are more limited for fixed-rate loans.
 You’ll get terms of up to 20 years on variable loans, but only 12 years with a fixed-rate loan.

 To qualify for an Ascent loan, you’ll need to be enrolled at least half-time at an eligible school.
 If you don’t plan to keep a steady schedule in the next academic year, you’ll have to wait until you’re ready to enroll at least part-time.